Gamal-Shaban/BreadFastTask/README.md

 # BreadFastTask
 ## Summary
 - i use the latest version react native
--and i use redux to make action to fetch and store data in store
+- and i use redux to make action to fetch and store data in store
 - use data from store in all app
 - add gif in splash screen loading 2 secand